uspki/policies/certificate-policy.md

 -	Modifications and updates to system or configuration
 -	Certificate requests
 -	All certificates issued and/or published
--	Record of re-key
 -	Revocation requests
 -	Subscriber identity authentication data
--	Documentation of receipt and acceptance of certificates (if applicable)
 -	Subscriber agreements
 -	Documentation of receipt of tokens
 -	All CRLs issued and/or published